shepardyan/AffineGMM/README.md

-# Linear Transformations of Multivariate Gaussian Mixture Models
+# Affine Transformations of Multivariate Gaussian Mixture Models

 Gaussian Mixture Models (GMMs) are finite mixture models.
 They are suitable for affine transformation-based probabilistic analysis, such as DC probabilistic power flow.